 As previously described, an evaluation of prerequisites (technical, monetary, etc.), requirements (functions, investment and cost volumes), objectives (economic, user-friendliness, application areas), and all relevant framework conditions is crucial on the path to becoming a Predictive Analytics company.
-In the current development we do see great chances to build first parts or MVPs, to test and learn, with.
+In the current development we do see great chances to build first parts or MVPs, to test and learn, with low-code development platforms.

 The tool landscape ranges from loose systems, integrated best-of-breed solutions, and comprehensive marketing cloud providers to complete in-house developments.
 In recent years, Customer Data Platforms (CDPs) - including/excluding Customer Engagement Platforms (CEPs) - have emerged.
 CRM system providers have also made significant advancements and integrated Predictive Analytics.
 Best-of-breed and in-house developments have the advantage of being individually tailored to the needs, capacities, and current development status of the company, allowing for scalability.

 There are numerous tools that allow the combination of Predictive Analytics with Customer Relationship Management (CRM) systems.
 Here are some examples, ordered from more best-of-breed to comprehensive cloud providers:

 - Snowflake – Semi-structured data in predictive modeling.

 - Tensorflow – Machine learning from customer data.

 - Alteryx Predictive and SAS – Data analysis platform for working with customer data, predictions, and integration with CRM systems.

 - Microsoft Azure – Cloud-based platform with a variety of tools for data analysis, machine learning, and integration with CRM systems.